mcginleyireland/irishbaking.github.io/_posts/2020-11-28-christmas-jam-star-cookies.md

     6. Then press the biscuit with a star hole on top of cookie you have put filling on.

 ---
 These Christmas Cookies look great and taste great.
 A little bit of work for something that will honestly be gone in minutes!
 Put the kettle on these are going to be good.
+Any shapes can be used to create these delicious cookies.

 ![Cake](https://irishbaking.ie/images/Cookies/Christmas_Star_Jam_Cookies/Image_1_scaled.jpg)